-Regenerative food systems put people at the center.
+Regenerative food systems put people at the center, supporting solutions that are right for their regions and crops.
+This is why our 700+ sourcing specialists and more than 5500 support staff are assisting with the transition.
 The aim is to provide resilient and fair livelihoods and dignified work that enable people across the world to support themselves and their families.

-The path to regenerative agriculture is a long-term journey with challenges.
-This is why we will help farmers by offering investment, rewarding good practices and offering technical and scientific guidance.
+The path to achieving more regenerative agriculture systems is a long-term journey.
+This is why we continue to help farmers by offering investment, rewarding good practices and offering technical and scientific guidance.
 This, together with the respect and promotion of human rights, will contribute to a just transition to regenerative food systems.

 We're working hard to support farmers through the transition to a regenerative food system, by: